jeffreyyoung/metabase_custom/docs/administration-guide/02-setting-up-email.md

 ## Setting up Email

 Once you connect your database to Metabase, you'll want to configure an email account to send system notifications to your organization's users.
-Metabase uses email to reset passwords, onboard new users, and notify you when something happens.
+Plena Data uses email to reset passwords, onboard new users, and notify you when something happens.

 ### Configuring your Email Account